Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Introduction

-The remainder of this article is organized as follows.
+The remainder of this paper is organized as follows.
 Section~\ref{preliminaries} reviews preliminaries and notations used in this work.
 The problem is formulated and presented in Section~\ref{ProblemFormulation}.
-The fully collaborative decentralized differentially private algorithm is presented in Section~\ref{DPSGD}.
-Section~\ref{DQCDDPSGD} presents the Deep-Q learning based collaborative decentralized differentially private algorithm.
-The effectiveness of the proposed algorithms is examined through simulations in Section~\ref{Numerical results}.
-Related works are discussed in Section~\ref{Related Works}.
+Section~\ref{DQCDDPSGD} presents the proposed algorithm, and its effectiveness is examined through simulations in Section~\ref{Numerical results}.
 Conclusions and future works are presented in Section~\ref{Conclusions and Future Works}.